-- 1.1 An employee who is absent will, at the earliest opportunity, inform the officer of PETRONAS to whom he/she reports of his/her absence and the cause for his/her absence. - 1.2 Where the absence without leave and without reasonable excuse is for more than three (3) consecutive working days, the employee will be deemed to have breached his/her contract of service with PETRONAS. - Where an employee is absent for more than three (3) consecutive working days without reasonable excuse, as soon as possible thereafter a registered letter will be sent to the employee's last known address requiring him/her to provide explanation for his/her absence.
-Upon a lapse of two (2) days after the said registered letter is deemed received, if nothing is heard of him/her or no satisfactory explanation is given by him/her, then the said employee is deemed to have broken his/her contract of service and in such circumstances PETRONAS will have the right to terminate his/her service.
-In addition, PETRONAS will be entitled to recover from the former employee concerned all sums due from the employee to PETRONAS.
+- 1.1 An employee who is absent will, at the earliest opportunity, inform the officer of PETRONAS to whom he/she reports of his/her absence and the cause for his/her absence. - 1.2 Where the absence without leave and without reasonable excuse is for more than three (3) working days in a period of thirty (30) days, the employee will be deemed to have breached his/her contract of service with PETRONAS. - 1.3 Where an employee is absent for more than three (3) working days without reasonable excuse in a period of thirty (30) days, said employee is deemed to have broken his/her contract of service and in such circumstances PETRONAS will have the right to rescind his/ her service.
+In addition, PETRONAS will be entitled to recover from the former employee concerned all sums due from the employee to PETRONAS up to applicable legal limits.